-Section 608.13 Backflow protection, is amended by adding sections 608.13.11 Listing, 608.13.12 More than one assembly and 608.13.13 Testing and inspection as follows:
+Section 608.13 Backflow protection, is amended by adding sections 608.13.11 Listing and 608.13.12 More than one assembly as follows:

 608.13.11 Listing.
 All backflow prevention assemblies, where not otherwise covered in this Code, shall conform to listed standards and be acceptable to the code official, with jurisdiction over the selection and installation of backflow prevention assemblies.